fbpx Skip to main content

 For example, if you weren’t tracking refunds, you will need to make sure you incorporate refund tracking into your processes.

 If you suspect theft, you may want to have a talk with employees, screen employees in a better way, or invest in better security.
-The key is to ensure that your solutions are ingrained into your systems and processes.

 Step 4 – Upgrade Your Inventory Management Tools for More Accuracy and Automation